eCommerce A/B Testing Ideas Part I: Create a Great First Impression With Your eCommerce Homepage

 It’s a no-brainer that you must add high-quality images relevant to what you offer on your eCommerce website.
 Avoid showing stock images because they lack authenticity and don’t represent your offerings in the best way.
 If you can, go for lifestyle imagery as it impacts the psyche of your target audience and makes them visualize how using your products might feel.
 When strategically placed on your homepage, videos can also do a killer job of engaging your website visitors.

 Test idea 9 – Branded video to improve user engagement

 Imagine you own an online coffee-selling shop and in one section of your homepage, you have text content explaining the specialty of your company in roasting coffee beans naturally.
 Do you know what can make this more interesting?
 Create a variable containing a video on this where you can use animations or have real people talk about their experiences.

 VWO Testing can do all the heavy lifting so that you can easily embed videos on your homepage using the visual editor and get started.
-Set ‘Track engagement’ as your goal to see if this change motivates visitors to interact better with your website.
+Set ‘Track engagement’ as your goal to see if this change motivates visitors to interact better with your eCommerce website.

 6. Product recommendations

 Users landing on your eCommerce homepage through direct search or organic search are still in the process of discovering your brand and its offerings.

 Give them enough choices to explore.
 Let them have a glimpse of what they can expect from your brand.